 These areas were mapped using a geographic information system.
 Within these mapped boundaries, some habitats that are known to be unsuitable (human settlements, annual cropland, non-native hayland, water bodies, roads or roadsides) were identified using independent satellite imagery and then removed from the suitable habitat map.
 The remaining areas of suitable habitat were mapped within the western portion (Figure 3) and the eastern portion (Figure 4) of the species 2000-2012 range to indicate the year-round critical habitat for Sage-Grouse in Canada.
 These identified areas encompass 2812 km2 of land (1410 km2 in Alberta + 1402 km2 in Saskatchewan), covering portions of 8360 quarter-sections (4026 in Alberta; 4334 in Saskatchewan).
-Within these mapped areas (Figures 3 and 4), any remaining human settlements, annual cropland, non-native hayland, water bodies, roads or roadsides [i.e., land within 15m of roads], which were not identified using satellite imagery and omitted from the mapped areas (see previous paragraph), are not to be considered critical habitat.
+Within these mapped areas (Figures 3 and 4), any remaining human settlements (including cities, towns, rural and agricultural residences, garages, shelters, barns, etc.), annual cropland, non-native hayland, water bodies, roads or roadsides (i.e., land within 15m of roads), which were not identified using satellite imagery, and therefore had not been removed from the mapped areas (see previous paragraph), are not to be considered critical habitat.